 Effective October 21st, 2016

-It's with a heavy heart that we share that October 21st, 2016 will be our final delivery day for Din.
+It's with a heavy heart that we share that we have ceased operations and will no longer be delivering Din.

 Earlier this year we made some changes to our business model, in an effort to get the business profitable and healthy for the long term.
 Unfortunately we weren’t able to make that happen, and it brings us sadness that we can no longer serve you and help make it is easier to get in the kitchen and cook with your friends and family.

 We have so much gratitude for you, our customers.
 For any entrepreneur, seeing what you created make its way into someone’s weekly rituals, something as intimate as the kitchen and dinner table, is a great honor.

 You all have shared so many stories with us that were the fuel that kept us going during the emotionally trying ride that is entrepreneurship.
 We’ll never forget hearing from you, cooking wasn’t just getting dinner on the table.
 It was saving a marriage, celebrating family, deepening the connection to your kids and wife in the daily busyness of life.
 We were on a mission to get more people in the kitchen cooking because we believe cooking and food is that bridge that connects us as people between nature and culture.
 Cooking and the physical act of working with ingredients is a daily connection to the earth and where that food comes from.
 Cooking is also a social act that connects us to each other (in real life!).
 Something as simple as cooking dinner can do all of that.